insight-creative/milksource.com/content/blog/five-breeds-shine-at-2025-wisconsin-summer-championship.md

 Eixdale **Pwrup** Alongside won Grand Champion, Senior Champ and 1st 4 Yr.
 Old.

-Comballes Unix **Twynkie** was Senior and Grand Champion of the Junior Show.
+Comballes Unix **Twynkie** was was 1st place aged cow and HM Senior Champ of the Open Show and Senior and Grand Champ of the Junior Show.

 Budjon-Vail EyeC **Chalack**\-ET captured 1st Junior 2 Yr.
 Old.